mauricioklein/mauricioklein.github.io/_posts/2021-06-01-nuke-your-aws-account.md

 ---
-title: "Nuke your AWS account, so it doesn't nuke your bank account"
+title: "Nuke your AWS account, not your bank account"
 excerpt: To be completed
 date: 2021-06-01
 categories: